stazam/M7DataSp---Advanced-data-science-techniques/README.md

 - HousePricesAll.csv - merged data into one file
 - FirstModel.h5 - saved model with counted weights
 - Exploratoryanalysis - quick look at the data.
+- HousePricesUpdated - jupyter notebook, based on HousePrices with some changes